biratkdk/Student-Grade-Prediction/README.md

 ## License

-MIT License - See LICENSE file for details
+Copyright - See LICENSE file for details